WillemD61/XTEND-plugin/README.md

 # Domoticz code

 The plugin uses the newer DomoticzEx extended plugin framework.
 It contains one workaround for a Domoticz bug related to kWh devices, as also shown in the Python code.
-Also, for energy usage (in kWh) it uses the power info (in Watts) from the Xtend and lets Domoticz calculate the energy.
-Personally, I also use a Homewizard WIFI kWh device for pwoer and energy measurement.
+Also, for energy usage (in kWh) it uses the power info (in Watts) from the Xtend and lets Domoticz calculate the energy in kWh.
+Personally, I also use a Homewizard WIFI kWh device for power and energy measurement.
 This is separate from the plugin.